It’s painful, frustrating, and affects nearly five million Americans age 50 and older. We are talking about dry eye.

 - Immune disorders

-For many dry eye sufferers, over-the-counter artificial tears are simply a way of life.
-While these are often effective from a topical standpoint, research shows that there may also be a good internal solution—fish oil.
+Over-the-counter artificial tears are a way of life for many dry eye sufferers.
+While these are often effective from a topical standpoint, research shows that there may also be an excellent internal solution—fish oil.

-Fish oil tends to get a lot of attention for its heart-health benefits, but studies show that it has eye benefits as well.
+Fish oil tends to get a lot of attention for its heart-health benefits, but studies show it also has eye benefits.
 The key is the omega-3 fatty acid content, namely docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA).

-Studies show that women with higher fish consumption have a lower risk of developing dry eye syndrome in women.
-Similarly, two separate studies—one published in Acta Ophthalmologica and the other in the Journal Francais D Ophthalmolgie—have found that fish oil supplements can benefit people suffering from dry eye.
-And yet study has shown that taking a supplement with both fish oil and flaxseed oil may reduce symptoms of dry eye and increase tear production.
+Studies show that women with higher fish consumption have a lower risk of developing dry eye syndrome.
+Similarly, two studies—one published in Acta Ophthalmologica and the other in the Journal Francais D Ophthalmolgie— found that fish oil supplements can benefit people suffering from dry eye.

-If you are plagued by dry eye, consider increasing your intake of wild, cold-water fish, aiming for at least two to three times a week.
+If you live with dry eye, consider increasing your intake of wild, cold-water fish, aiming for at least two to three times a week.
 You can also take fish oil supplements, ideally 1,000-2,000 mg daily.